-Members enrolled in an HMO when they become Medicare-eligible may be transferred to the Special Medicare Plan or may choose to remain with the HMO in a Medicare Advantage plan.
+Members enrolled in an HMO when they become Medicare-eligible will be transferred to the Special Medicare Plan.

 Special Medicare Plan

 PEIA created the Special Medicare plan to accommodate the needs of two specific groups of Medicare-eligible members:

 - 1. Members who are unable to access medical care through the PEIA's Medicare Advantage Plan due to provider limitations are permitted, on a case-by-case basis, to move into PEIA's Special Medicare Plan. - 2.
 Employees who retire after the beginning of a plan year, and retired employees who become eligible for Medicare during the Plan year.
 Retired members who are enrolled in an HMO when they become Medicare-eligible will be transferred to PEIA's Special Medicare Plan.
 These members in the Special Medicare Plan will be moved to PEIA's Medicare Advantage Plan at the beginning of the next plan year (the following January).